128technology/docs/docs/cc_fips_conductor_install.md

     :::
     - **Conductor Name:** The name of the Conductor system as a whole.
 When referring to a running SSR software instance, it is identifiable by the full name; e.g., `test-conductor.conductor`.
 The full system name is reflected in the PCLI prompt.

 4. On the **Password Setup** screen, create a password for the SSR Admin user.
-The administrator password must be at least 8 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, cannot contain the username in any form, and cannot repeat characters more than 3 times.
+The administrator password must be at least 9 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, cannot contain the username in any form, and cannot repeat characters more than 3 times.
 This operation is only performed on the standalone or first node in the HA peer, and the password must be entered twice.
+For supporting password information, see [Username and Password Policies](#cc_fips_config_password_policies.md).
   :::note
   Resetting a password requires entering the old password.
 If a password is lost or forgotten and the account is inaccessible, the account cannot be recovered.
 Please keep password records accessible and secure.
   :::